 Types of excessive behaviors identified as being addictive include gambling, food, sexual intercourse, use of pornography, use of internet, excessive exercise and shopping.

 Symptoms of ADDICTION

-Though, most people engage in activities such as shopping, exercise, eating and gambling, it is not termed as addiction until the behavior
+Though most people engage in activities such as shopping, exercise, eating and gambling, it is not termed as an addiction until the behaviour:

 - Starts to have disruptive impact in relationship and work

-- Pattern of indulgence become extreme or chronic, often hiding the behavior from family
+- pattern of indulgence become extreme or chronic, often hiding the behaviour from other family members

 At Psynaptica we use psychotherapeutic approaches such as Cognitive behavior Therapy (CBT) and our focus is on helping our clients in identifying patterns of abuse and making lifestyle changes to healthier behaviors.